simplex-chat/simplex-chat/README.md

 - Auto-populated recipient name - just type your messages to reply to the sender once the connection is established.
 - Demo SMP servers available and pre-configured in the app - or you can [deploy your own server](https://github.com/simplex-chat/simplexmq#using-smp-server-and-smp-agent).
 - No global identity or any names visible to the server(s), ensuring full privacy of your contacts and conversations.
-- E2E encryption, with RSA public key that has to be passed out-of-band (see [How to use SimpleX chat](#how-to-use-simplex-chat)).
+- Two layers of E2E encryption (double ratchet on connection level and NaCl crypto_box on queue level) using X3DH key agreement with ephemeral Curve448 keys and out-of-band passing of recipient keys (see [How to use SimpleX chat](#how-to-use-simplex-chat)).
-- Message signing and verification with automatically generated RSA keys.
 - Message integrity validation (via including the digests of the previous messages).
-- Authentication of each command/message by SMP servers with automatically generated RSA key pairs.
+- Authentication of each command/message by SMP servers with automatically generated Ed448 keys.
-- TCP transport encryption using SMP transport protocol.
+- TLS 1.2 transport encryption.
+- Additional encryption of messages from SMP server to recipient to reduce traffic correlation.

-RSA keys are not used as identity, they are randomly generated for each contact.
+Public keys involved in key exchange are not used as identity, they are randomly generated for each contact.

+See [Encryption Primitives Used](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md#encryption-primitives-used) for technical details.

 <a name="🚀-installation"></a>